capfei/licensedb-diff/README.md

 If the license has a [SPDX identifier](https://spdx.org/licenses/), that will be displayed instead of the ScanCode LicenseRef (LicenseRef-scancode-*).

-Deprecated licenses and exceptions are currently excluded but I would like to add the ability to include/exclude as an option in the future.
+Licenses and exceptions that marked with `"is_deprecated": true` are currently excluded from comparison but I would like to add the ability to include/exclude as an option in the future.

 This has only been tested to diff text on web pages and will may not work correctly for documents being viewed in a browser.